akruszewski/gibl/manuscript/chapter3.md

 # 3. Blockchain implementation

 Now that we have equipped ourselves with the ability to write computer programs, we will implement the components (data structures) of the blockchain.
-Throughout this chapter we will be using some new procedures that we haven't introduced earlier.
-For additional details on these procedures you are advised to use Racket's manuals.
+Throughout this chapter we will be using some new procedures.
+For some of them we will give a brief explanation.
+For others, if you are curious, you can get additional details from Racket's manuals.

 ## 3.1. `wallet.rkt`